botpress/botpress/docs/guide/docs/channels/messenger.md

   - `appSecret`.
 You will find this value on your Facebook App page.
   - `verifyToken`.
 This is a random string you need to generate and keep secret.
 You'll need to copy/paste this token in the Facebook App portal when setting up your webhook.

-- Make sure you have an HTTPS URL pointing to your Botpress Server and set the `EXTERNAL_URL'environment variable as follows:
+- Make sure you have an HTTPS URL pointing to your Botpress Server and set the `EXTERNAL_URL` environment variable as follows:
   - Open `data/global/botpress.config.json` and set the value of the ` httpServer.externalUrl` configuration variable to the complete hostname of your HTTPS endpoint, for example, `https://bot.botpress.com`.
 The resulting file should be as below:
 "`json